The ab wheel rollout is probably one of the top 3 core exercises of all time.

 - Grab the handles of the ab wheel, and place your full weight on the device

 - From this position, cross your legs behind you, and lift your feet off the mat (this will help stabilize you but make the movement a bit more challenging)

 - As with all functional exercises, brace your core tight and squeeze your glutes (this will bring your hips into a neutral position)

 - Begin the movement by rolling the wheel out in front of you while keeping your core tight

 - It is CRUCIAL that your spinal alignment does not change throughout the movement

-If your low back changes in any way, you are defeating the purpose of this exercise
+- If your low back position changes IN ANY WAY, you are defeating the purpose of this exercise

 - Roll out only as far as you can keep you low back straight!